nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 	return False  # unknown argument - NVDA should warn user
 ```

-Then the handler needs to be registered--preferably in the constructor of your global plugin:
+Then the handler needs to be registered, preferably in the constructor of your global plugin:

 ```py
 import addonHandler